Download OpenAPI specification:

 Configurations must be determined and applied to both Viator and reservation systems to enable communication via the APIs.
 The following configuration items must be determined during the project initiation phase:

-uniquely identifies an operator in Viator systemsViator systems will make API requests to the reservation systems using the reservation systems product identifiers.
-The reservation system product identifiers are typically provided to Viator via the Tour List API).
+SupplierId uniquely identifies an operator in Viator systemsViator systems will make API requests to the reservation systems using the reservation systems product identifiers.
+The reservation system product identifiers are typically provided to Viator via the Tour List API.
 These are mapped to Viator products so that subsequent transactions utilize the reservation system product identifiers.

 The API supports multiple fields that can be used to identify products and product options (aka product variants), i.e., a product option typically has either different pricing or inventory levels from other options of the same product.